alhashimilab/AG-Simulation/README.md

-# Polymerase Misincorporation Kinetic Simulations
+# Polymerase Misincorporation Kinetic Simulations for dA-dGTP

 ## Installation in a Conda environment